LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 self-executable code, providing open access to a new set of financial primitives available to all.
 Removing intermediaries not only reduces bias but also lowers the cost of the global financial infrastructure, eventually decreasing the overall costs to end-users.
-Morpho's mission is the democratization of interest rate services, ensuring access to profitable, convenient, and secure supplying and borrowing for all.
+LQG's mission is the democratization of interest rate services, ensuring access to profitable, convenient, and secure supplying and borrowing for all.